 - Multicultural Resource Guide

-- Sponsors who will be able to mentor and supervise the intern
+- Equal emphasis to mentor and supervise the intern

-- Projects that provide a challenging learning experiences with reasonable opportunities for success
+- Projects that will provide a challenging learning experience with a reasonable opportunity for success

 - Project outcomes that are achievable within the 10-week program

 - Commitment to a midpoint and final evaluation

 - Encourage and support the PROMISE professional development activities

 Interns are paid $4,000 for work 40 hours per week for ten weeks.
 You will be required to oversee the intern’s work hours.
 Since the students are paid on a stipend it is critical that you set up expectations for the completion of hours at the beginning of the internship.
 We recommend the professional experience align with a typical 40 hour work week - or 400 hours for the total duration of the summer.
 However, how the hours are spread will also be contingent upon the project and needs of your organization.
 Some of the hours will be dedicated to attending PROMISE activities.
 See below for the schedule.